BTW-Community/Neodymium/README.md

+# This is a fork of [Makamys' Neodymium mod for Minecraft 1.7.10](https://github.com/makamys/Neodymium) for BTW CE.
+What follows is the original README.
 # Neodymium

 Neodymium is a mod that reimplements chunk rendering in Minecraft 1.7.10 using modern OpenGL.
 This should improve performance on most hardware.